laxmi2577/MediConnect/README.md

   - Only authorized doctors or research institutions can access PHRs.

 - **Proxy Searchable Re-Encryption**:
-  - Proposed a strategy to allow remote monitoring of patient health records while maintaining data security.
+  - Proposed a strategy to monitor patient health records remotely while maintaining data security.
   - The attending doctor can delegate access for medical research and utilization via the cloud server.

 - **Security and Efficiency**: